Upland South: Politics

 During the American Civil War some areas of the Upland South were noted for their resistance to the Confederacy.
+East Tennessee Republican leanings are rooted in its antebellum Whig sentiments.
+Historian O.P.
+Temple traces this sentiment back to the anti-aristocratic Covenanters of Scotland.

 The uplands of western Virginia became the state of West Virginia as a result, though half the counties of the new state were still secessionist, and partisan warfare continued throughout the war.
 Kentucky and Missouri for the most part remained in the Union, though they were both claimed by the Confederacy and had dual competing Confederate governments in the form of the Confederate government of Kentucky and the Confederate government of Missouri, and were torn by internal strife.
 The Confederacy controlled more than half of Kentucky and the southern portion of Missouri early in the war but largely lost control of both states after 1862.
 The southern Appalachian regions of East Tennessee, Western North Carolina, Northern Alabama, and Northern Georgia, were widely noted for their pro-Union sentiments.

 Most of the states with territory in the Upland South became part of the Solid South and enacted racial segregation laws after the American Civil War, with the exception of the Midwestern states of Illinois, Indiana, and Ohio; these three Midwestern states had abolished slavery before the American Civil War.

 The Upland South voted for Democratic presidents into the 1990s, being won by Lyndon B. Johnson in 1964, Jimmy Carter in 1976, and Bill Clinton in 1992 and 1996.
 However, the Upland South has rapidly swung towards the Republican Party in the 21st century, with both Barack Obama and Joe Biden winning few Southern States (in 2008 and 2012) along with Biden in 2020.
 Biden also lost ground in Missouri, Indiana, and Ohio in 2020 compared to Obama.